sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/tutorials/updating_go_import_statements.md

 ### Introduction

-This campaign rewrites Go import paths for the `log15` package from `gopkg.in/inconshreveable/log15.v2` to `github.com/inconshreveable/log15` using [Comby](https://comby.dev/).
+This batch change rewrites Go import paths for the `log15` package from `gopkg.in/inconshreveable/log15.v2` to `github.com/inconshreveable/log15` using [Comby](https://comby.dev/).

 It can handle single-package import statements like this one: